ichaudharyvivek/design-patterns/README.md

 # design-patterns
-This repo is based on the book by the "Gang og Four"
+This repo is based on the book by the "Gang of Four"